transloadit/uppy/website/src/docs/aws-s3.md

 > Note: When using [uppy-server][uppy-server docs] to sign S3 uploads, do not define this option.

 A function returning upload parameters for a file.
-Parameters should be returned as an object, or a Promise for an object, with keys `{ method, url, fields }`.
+Parameters should be returned as an object, or a Promise for an object, with keys `{ method, url, fields, headers }`.

 The `method` field is the HTTP method to use for the upload.
 This should be one of `PUT` or `POST`, depending on the type of upload used.